monmima/laravel-tutorial-by-brad-traversy-step-by-step-v2/README.md

 - 01.09.54.
 Creating a more advanced layout with prettier HTML.
 Working on listings.blade.php.

 - 01.18.23.
 Loading an image with the asset helper.

+- 01.19.10.
+Adding the hero.
+Creating a partial.